 - You don’t mind being in streets crowded with lots of noise.

-2. Fes El-Jdid- Best Area to Stay in Fes for Shopping
+Best place to stay in Fes El-Bali for first-timers:

 It was once the center of government in Morocco and is occasionally used by Morocco’s king to date.
 Cars can access this area because the streets are not narrow, unlike those of the old city.